queryluke/masseffect-5e-data/text/en/armor/titan-armor.md

 ---
 name: Titan Armor
-features:
+flavor: >-
+  Titan armor was created by Rosenkov Materials as an upgrade to their other lines of heavy armor.
+---
 - 20 shields (regen 5).
 - +2 AC
----
-Titan armor was created by Rosenkov Materials as an upgrade to their other lines of heavy armor.